 For Almond Flour Cinnamon Rolls Dough

 - Mozzarella cheese – This ingredient may seem strange, but believe me, you won’t even taste it.
-Choose low moisture mozzarella dough.
+Choose low-moisture mozzarella.

 - Almond flour – guys, you already know that this flour is my favorite for baking goods.
-Use blanched almond flour for a fluffy dough.
+Blanched almond flour is ideal for achieving that fluffy dough consistency.

 - Cream cheese – make sure that it is at room temperature.